This 2020 review by a Hong Kong company’s researchers compared and contrasted measures of biological age:

 Biological aging was neither viewed as a disease nor as an unintended consequence.
 If these researchers don’t grasp the foundations of their field of study, why do they work in the biological aging field?
 It isn’t just math.

-It could be that this paper reflected one company’s desire to frame arguments in favor of the company’s offered solution.
-It could be that spreading the “chronological age is the cause” meme were organizational imperatives for the paper’s sponsors like the Buck Institute for Research on Aging.
+- Could this paper reflect a “chronological age is the cause” meme that satisfied organizational imperatives for sponsors like the Buck Institute for Research on Aging?